sobe1290/sobczykMERNbooksearch/README.md

 ## Project Description

+Search for any book using the Google Books API!

 This is a full stack MERN (MongoDB, Express, React, Node) application that uses GraphQL and Apollo for API calls.
 This project was originally a RESTful api, but was refactored to use GraphQL and Apollo.

 Live Deployment cand be viewed at: